 Pandion, David's prototype the lines for the 14.5Chapter 5, Setting up the Strongback and Bulkheads

 all material courtesy David Nichols

 , and really caught my eye.
 David is not selling plans of the boat in the traditional way, but is rather offering the plans as part and parcel of a construction guide.
 A meticously detailed guide it is, too.
 I've offered a few pages from the book here to give you an idea.
 This work is so thorough and well photographed that I think people with only the desire, determination and some basic woodworking skills should be able to complete the project.
 The price of the book is a fraction of what most designers charge for plans.
 Published by Breakaway Books

 The book is so well documented that I believe it could be used as a construction guide for other boats built with this technique.
 Check into it.
-David's business is Arrowhead Boats.
+David's business is Arrowhead Boats

 Thanks a lot for this post in the moment that I am beginning the construction of a little boat invented bay myself.
 His name is "Joy".

 Fernando "Morning Star" Costa, from Cabo Frio, Brazil, South Atlantic

 T talked about your blog in my blog.
 Look!